ldionne/mpl11/README.md

-# mpl11 - an implementation of the Boost.MPL library for C++11
+# mpl11 - a C++11 remake of the Boost.MPL

+## Disclaimer
+This is not an official Boost library.
+It might be proposed as a replacement for the MPL in the future, but there is no guarantee.

+The code is unstable at the moment; do not use for production.

 ## Requirements
-A conformant C++11 compiler and standard library.
+A conformant C++11 compiler.

 ## Getting started
 The __mpl11__ is a header only library.
 Just add the _include_ directory to your compiler's search path and you are good to go.
-All you need to do is

-    #include <mpl11.hpp>

-## Running the tests
+## Testing
-To run the tests, you will also need to have CMake installed.
+To compile the tests, you will also need to have CMake installed.
 If this is the case, you can go to the root of the project and do:

-    $ make gen-cmake # Generates CMake files in the _build/_ directory
+    $ mkdir build
+    $ cd build
+    $ cmake ..
     $ make unit # Compiles the tests.
 All tests are compile-time only.